fruitycigar/TA-AC-BACKEND-core-node-2-TNaaab/block-BNaabe/index.md

 ## BLOCK-writeCode

 #### Path
-Q. Suppose we have 3 files inside a directory on desktop The structure is
+Q1.
+Suppose we have 3 files inside a directory on desktop The structure is
   - node(folder)
     - app.js